How Do Coconuts Grow?

 Nutrition Problems of Coconut Palms

 There are at least nine form varieties.
 Growing up to various heights.
 With assorted fruit & leaf colors.
-Each has differing weaknesses for temp drops & being affected by lethal yellowing.
+Each has differing weaknesses for temp drops, nutrition & attack from lethal yellowing.

 Coconut Palms Enduring Extreme Weather